Are you looking to get admission into a Law school?

 Numerous practice questions are spread throughout every unit of the course.
-At the end of every unit, a special token (practice questions) awaits you, and this helps reinforce what you have learned in the unit.
-If you might be asking yourself, the questions are similar to those in the actual LSAT.
+At the end of practice test for every unit, a special token (practice questions) awaits you, and this helps reinforce what you have learned in the unit.
+If you might be asking yourself, the questions are similar to those in the actual LSAT course.

-You will also find games and other similar logical and intentional activities.
+You will also find logic games, and other similar, logical reasoning and intentional activities.
 If you take full-length practice exams, you will feel similar to taking the actual exams.

-Answer explanations are also available to students.
+Answer explanations are online materials also available to students.
 These will help you better understand the question and equip you to attempt it better next time.